hugojosefson/duplicati-generate-config/README.md

 ## Programmatic access

-You can also `import` or `require` the module, and use its exported functions programmatically.
+You can also `import` the module, and use its exported functions programmatically.

 ### API